rocksclusters/FingerPrint/README.md

     also print to stdout more information regarding the query.

  4. Verify a swirl (flag -y).
 In this mode fingerprint scan the current system for the dependencies listed in the input swirl and return 0 if they were all found or 1 if some of then are unavailable.
 If verbose flag is given it will print also a list of unmet dependencies.

- 5. Integrity check (flag -i).
-In this mode fingerprint scans the system were it is invoked and checks if any of the dependencies listed in the input swirl have been modified since its creation (to this purpose it uses the checksums stored in the swirl).
+Above the verify it is also possible to perform an integrity check.
+In this mode fingerprint scans the system where invoked and checks if any of the dependencies listed in the input swirl have been modified since its creation (to this purpose it uses the checksums stored in the swirl).
 It return 0 upon success or 1 in case of failure, with the verbose flag it prints also a list of modified files.

 Examples